caffeine98/Chippin8/README.md

 # References

 I used a variety of sources and leanred a lot while doing this project.
-Here are some references i used to learn and understand the system and write the emulator
+Here are some references I used to learn and understand the system and write the emulator
 - https://en.wikipedia.org/wiki/CHIP-8
 - https://austinmorlan.com/posts/chip8_emulator/
 - https://tobiasvl.github.io/blog/write-a-chip-8-emulator/